srhtakeba/github.io/README.md

 The quotation following `-m` is the commit message, which gives a description of what changes were made in that commit.

-Once our changes are committed, let's push them to your Github repo.
+Once the changes are committed, let's push them to your Github repo.

 `$ git push -u origin`

-You should now see the changes on your github repo.
+You should now see the changes on your Github repo.

 You can use those three commands to save your work throughout your coding process.